isomerpages/nlb-learning/_singapore/Adults/Content on Vanishing Trades.md

 Lim, Jason.
 (2013). <i> A slow ride into the past: The Chinese trishaw industry in Singapore, 1942-1983. </i> Clayton Victoria: Monash University Publishing.
 (Call no.: RSING 388.4132095957 LIM)
 <br>
 <img src="/images/Singapore%20Vanishing%20Trades/vanishing-trades-of-singapore.png" style="width:200px;">
 <p>The trishaw was a popular mode of transport in post-war Singapore.
-Using travelogues, government records, association records, and oral history interviews, this book provides a resource for learning about the personal experiences of trishaw riders, as wel as the rise of decline of th trishaw industry.</p>
+Using travelogues, government records, association records, and oral history interviews, this book provides a resource for learning about the personal experiences of trishaw riders, as well as the rise and decline of the trishaw industry.</p>